-The fair value of the Group's available-for-sale financial assets (refer to Note 8) is based on quoted marked prices at the end of the reporting period.
-A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer or broker and those prices represent actual and regular occurring market transactions on an arm's length basis.
-The quoted market price used for financial assets held by the Group is the current bid price quoted on the Malta Stock Exchange.
-Accordingly, the Group's available-for-sale investments are categorised as level 1 instruments since these investments are listed in an active market.
+The fair value of the Group's equity investments (refer to Note 8) is based on quoted market prices at the end of the reporting period.
+A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer or broker and those prices represent actual and regularly occurring market transactions on an arm's length basis.
+The quoted market price used for the financial assets held by the Group is the current bid price quoted on the Malta Stock Exchange.
+Accordingly, the Group's investments are categorised as level 1 instruments since these investments are listed in an active market.
 These assets have been categorised as level 1 since initial recognition.